-If you’re looking for a mountain bike, chances are you’ll be faced with the decision of getting a hardtail (no rear suspension) or full suspension (you guessed it – front and rear suspension).
+If you’re looking for a mountain bike, chances are you’ll be faced with the decision of getting a hardtail or full suspension.
+Hardtails are bikes with only front suspension while full suspension bikes have both front and rear suspension.
 Here’s a quick guide to the merits of the two.

 A hardtail will be at least a kilo lighter weight than a similarly-spec’d full-sus MTB.
 This translates as a bike that can climb quicker and be easier to manoeuvre.
 Its very rigidity makes a hardtail feel more natural when you climb out of the saddle.

-A heavier bike with suspension can actually be an advantage on downhills because it will feel more stable and ‘planted’, thanks to the suspension maintaining tyre contact with the ground on lumpy descents.
+A heavier bike with suspension can actually be an advantage on downhills because it will feel more stable and ‘planted’.
+This is thanks to the suspension maintaining tyre contact with the ground on lumpy descents.
 Full suspension can even be welcome on uphills, such as when traversing steps and waterbars.

 Whether it’s to keep your tyres on the ground or to cushion landings when you jump, there’s little doubt that a full suspension bike will help you enjoy the number one thrill most people enjoy about mountain biking – faster downhills.